-In light of limited public sector budgets, tightened lending regulations and suppressed amounts of capital in the global markets, cities are increasingly turning to innovative funding models to support urban development.
-In order to persuade the private sector to invest in cities, however, municipal authorities must guarantee returns to investors, as without these cities will fail to attract the funds needed to grow and prosper.
+In light of limited public sector budgets, tightened lending regulations and suppressed amounts of capital in the global markets, cities are increasingly turning to innovative funding models for urban development.
+We take a look at how authorities can do to persuade the private sector to invest in cities.

 Shanghai stock exchange building © Huerik 2005

 While it is common knowledge that infrastructure has a major impact on the advancement of cities, its importance is still largely underplayed.
 Around the world, assets like transportation systems, energy and water provision, and communication networks – as well as social infrastructure like education and health services – have not been able to keep up with the pace of urbanisation.